MrScautHD/Sparkle/CONTRIBUTING.md

 Pull Requests not meeting these guidelines are also welcomed, but we may have to manually merge them, which means that you may not be automatically accredited as the author in the changelog....

-All Pull Requests automatically become subject to Stellution's licence.
-If you're interested in the legal stuff, it's here: https://github.com/MrScautHD/Stellution/blob/Game/LICENSE.txt
+All Pull Requests automatically become subject to Sparkle's licence.
+If you're interested in the legal stuff, it's here: https://github.com/MrScautHD/Sparkle/blob/main/LICENSE

 Donate
 ======
-Stellution is a large project with many Contributors working on it around the clock, it costs money to run such a large project as this, so please consider [becoming a patron.](https://www.google.com/search?client=firefox-b-d&q=test)
+Sparkle is a large project with many Contributors working on it around the clock, it costs money to run such a large project as this, so please consider [becoming a patron.](https://github.com/MrScautHD)